Cannabinor

 Cannabinor (PRS-211,375) is a drug which acts as a potent and selective cannabinoid CB2 receptor agonist.
 It is classed as a "nonclassical" cannabinoid with a chemical structure similar to that of cannabidiol.
-It has a CB2 affinity of 17.4nM vs 5585nM at CB1, giving it over 300x selectivity for CB2.
+It has a CB2 affinity of 17.4 nM vs 5,585 nM at CB1, giving it over 300× selectivity for CB2.
 It showed analgesic effects in animal studies especially in models of neuropathic pain, but failed in Phase IIb human clinical trials due to lack of efficacy.